Hit Bullseye with NASP®

-After becoming a Basic Archery Instructor, it is time to order equipment.
+After becoming a Basic Archery Instructor, you’ll need to order equipment to bring archery to your students!

-What makes NASP® stand out from other archery programs around the world is our principle of “universal fit.”
-Universal fit means that all NASP® archers, from around the world, use the same equipment.
-The same bow, same arrow, same targets, right down to our arrow curtains!
-This guiding principle allows all NASP® archers to compete on equal ground.
+What makes NASP stand out from other archery programs around the world is our principle of “universal fit”.
+This means that all NASP archers use exactly the same equipment: their bows, arrows, targets, even their arrow curtains are all the same with NASP!
+This guiding principle allows all NASP archers to compete on equal ground.

 What’s included in the kit: